 After you write down what you want, compare your current progress, lifestyle, and routines against your main desires in life.
 Are you going somewhere?
 Or does what you do now take you further from your end goals?

-Tip: Use Bordio to keep track of your goals and progress.
+Tip: Use Bordio’s free project management tools to keep track of your goals and progress.
 Create a project in the system and add strategic tasks that move you closer to your goal, paint them green, so you can see them on your main board.
+The best task trackers will help you handle your responsibilities and make them easier for you to manage.

 Getting rid of what’s holding you down